nubenetes/awesome-kubernetes/docs/python.md

 - [medium: Build Interactive CLI Tools in Python](https://medium.com/codestory/build-interactive-cli-tools-in-python-47303c50d75) Bored of traditional CLIs?
 Develop interactive command lines with PyInquirer
 - [Pydeps 🌟](https://github.com/thebjorn/pydeps) Python Module Dependency graphs
 - [joke2k/faker 🌟](https://github.com/joke2k/faker) Faker is a Python package that generates fake data for you.
 Whether you need to bootstrap your database, create good-looking XML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service, Faker is for you.
+- [makeuseof.com: 10 Useful Tools for Python Developers](https://www.makeuseof.com/python-developer-tools/) Whether you need Python tools for data science, machine learning, web development, or anything in between, this list has you covered.

 ### Web Scraping with Python
 - [Scrapy](http://scrapy.org/) An open source and collaborative framework for extracting the data you need from websites.
 In a fast, simple, yet extensible way.